MeSafal/smartAISpectacle/README.md

 The **Smart AI Spectacle** is a revolutionary wearable device that assists visually impaired individuals by providing real-time audio feedback about their surroundings, identifying Nepalese currency, and recognizing familiar faces.
 Developed as a Bachelor’s degree project at Tribhuwan University, Nepal, it leverages advanced AI models (ResNet-18, ResNet-50, and LSTM/Blip) and an ESP32-Cam to process images, delivering audio descriptions via a Text-to-Speech (TTS) engine.
 This innovative solution enhances independence and accessibility, turning eyewear into a smart guide that describes the environment, detects money, and identifies people—all through seamless hardware and software integration.

 For full technical details, see the [Project Report](final_project_smart_AI_spectacle.pdf).

-## 📝 Introduction

-### Background
-Globally, approximately 285 million people are visually impaired, with many facing significant challenges in navigating their environments, managing finances, or recognizing people without assistance.
-In Nepal, limited access to advanced assistive technologies exacerbates these issues, leaving individuals reliant on caregivers for daily tasks.

-### Problem Definition
-Visually impaired individuals often struggle with spatial awareness, currency identification, and social interaction due to the lack of affordable, real-time assistive solutions.
-This project addresses these gaps by offering a wearable AI-powered device that reduces dependency and improves quality of life.

-### Objectives
-- **Develop** a wearable AI system for real-time environmental awareness and recognition.
-- **Implement** deep learning models to classify scenes, currency, and faces.
-- **Deploy** the system on eyewear with ESP32-Cam and laptop processing.
-- **Deliver** audio feedback via TTS for an intuitive user experience.
-- **Demonstrate** a proof-of-concept prototype for visually impaired users.

 ## 🎥 Demo